hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-commodity-credit-corporation-ccc-livestock-forage-disas-35478fa9.md

       \ program training on program, payment eligibility, and acreage reporting requirements\
       \ is also planned.\n\n"
     Mitigation_Strategy: app3_1
+  - Action_Taken: Completed
+    Completion_Date: FY2023 Q4
+    Description_Action_Taken: District Directors reviewed the first five program applications received in the Service Center.
+The Farm Service Agency has implemented a SharePoint system in fiscal year 2023 for those reviews to be documented and to report any identified program weaknesses to the National Office.
+    Mitigation_Strategy: atp6_1
   - Action_Taken: Planned
     Completion_Date: FY2024
     Description_Action_Taken: 'District Directors will continue to review the first